 At this level, your home is susceptible to increased dust mite infestations, as well as mildew, mold growth and other bacteria.
 This can cause serious health issues for those who breathe in mold spores or are exposed to bacteria for long periods of time.

-Signs of High Humidity in Your Home
+Symptoms of High Humidity in Your Home

 1. Moist and clammy air.
 One of the most noticeable signs of an excess humidity level is the air in your home feels moist and clammy.
 Your skin may feel noticeably moist indoors as well.